 The data provided here have been corrected with a GIA model.
 Details are described in a separate page.
 GIA discussion.

 Large earthquakes, such as those off the West Coast of Northern Sumatra (Indonesia) on 12/24/2004; Northern Sumatra on 3/25/2005; Southern Sumatra on 9/12/2007; offshore Maule, Chile on 2/27/2010; and near the East Coast of Honshu, off Tohoku, Japan on 3/11/2011, cause sufficient displacements of the Earth's lithosphere to generate a change in Earth's gravity field that GRACE measures.
-All the earthquakes mentioned above had magnitudes of 8.5 or higher (http://earthquake.usgs.gov/earthquakes/world/10_largest_world.php).
+All the earthquakes mentioned above had magnitudes of 8.5 or higher (https://earthquake.usgs.gov/earthquakes/browse/largest-world.php).
 It would be incorrect to interpret the changes in gravity they cause as changes in terms of 'equivalent water thickness'.
 As opposed to the case of Glacial Isostatic Adjustment, for which we have a model good enough to 'correct' the GRACE data with, we have currently NOT corrected the data offered here to remove the signals due to large earthquakes.
-Users should be weary of signals in the vicinity of these earthquakes.
+Users should be wary of signals in the vicinity of these earthquakes.
 The ocean grids computed by reconstructing the GRACE signals using the EOFs of an ocean model have filtered out most of the earthquakes signals.
 A user can remove approximately the signal due to an earthquake following the approach of de Linage et al. (2009); see their equation 3.

 Destriping and Spatial Smoothing

 A source of error, whose telltale signature are N-S stripes is present in the data after the previous steps.
 Swenson and Wahr (2006) observed a peculiar property of the spherical harmonic coefficients associated with the striping, and designed a class of filters to remove the problem.